Individual Therapy in Brooklyn

 We maintain a 48-hour cancellation policy.
 Barring a real emergency, we require notice of 48 business hours on any cancellation, otherwise you will be charged for your missed session.

 Have more questions?
 Call us:

 Meet our GREENPOINT Therapists

 Kara believes in the the co-created experience of therapy between therapist and clients.
 Trained in Narrative therapy and a range of therapeutic models such as Cognitive Behavioral Therapy, Solution-focused therapy, and Trauma-informed care, Kara works to create a safe and reflective space in which clients can be met where they are at with curiosity, respect, and compassion.

 Kara values partnering with clients in understanding how problems can get in the way of more preferred ways of being.
 She believes in the power of therapeutic conversations bringing opportunities for clients to be cared about and known in ways which are a fit for them.
 By creating space for clients to story their intentions and hopes for their lives, while recognizing how relational histories and cultural messages may impact our relationships, more possibilities may emerge to take action on one’s behalf.
 Kara has experience working with a range of clients of all different ages and backgrounds, providing client-centered therapy grounded in social justice and relational ethics.

 Kara completed her Master’s degree in Marriage and Family Therapy at the University of Massachusetts-Boston and received her Bachelor’s degree from The New School.
 Kara’s previous experiences includes residential/group home settings, Americorps, as well as working for a non-profit agency providing in-home family therapy and clinical supervision.

-As an associate therapist, Amelia accepts sliding scale clients.
+As an associate therapist, Bree can accept sliding scale clients.